nephlm/gnosis2/docs/source/hero_creation/edges.md

 rolls a failure or worse, they may increase the level of success by one level (critical failure to failure, failure to draw).
-* If the Hero has one or more Boons Suppressed from a particular kind of challenge, they may spend a favor, and heal one or more boons.
+* If the Hero has one or more Boons Suppressed from a particular kind of challenge, they may spend a Favor, and heal one or more boons.
-They may recover one tier or Talents or Gear, or two tiers of Kith or Locations.
+They may recover one tier of Talents or Gear, or two tiers of Kith or Locations.